antronerds/r2-training-courses/docs/Methylation_analysis.md

 **Figure 2-4:** Main menu (after selecting the dataset)

-**3)** The next page is "View a gene" that narrows down to the specific gene or methylation ID which to be shown in a Heatmap. (in Figure 2-5) As an example, "CLDN10" (Claudin 10) is written in Field {Gene / Met_id} as it is a candidate tumor suppressor currently being studied in our lab [4] and strongly hypermethylated across cancer types.
+**3)** The next page is "View a gene" that narrows down to the specific gene or methylation ID which to be shown in a Heatmap. (in Figure 2-5) As an example, "CLDN10" (Claudin 10) is written in Field {Gene / Met_id } as it is a candidate tumor suppressor currently being studied in our lab [4] and strongly hypermethylated across cancer types.
 For your purposes please use the name/abbreviation of your candidate gene of choice.
-Click "Submit" to execute a Heatmap.
+Click "Submit" to generate a YY-plot.

 ![Adjustable settings menu on the dataset](_static/images/Methylation/fig2-5.png)